daffychuy/Piazza-Discord-Bot/README.md

 - [Discord.py](https://github.com/Rapptz/discord.py)

 ## Note
-This repository is a fork of [piazza_bot](https://github.com/zzulanas/piazza_bot) by zzulanas but modified, improved and fixed errors for my personal use.
+This repository is a fork of [piazza_bot](https://github.com/zzulanas/piazza_bot) by zzulanas all credits to original creator but this version is modified, improved and fixed errors for my personal use.
+Which can be quickly adapted for others to use.

 ## License
 This project is licensed under [MIT](LICENSE) - see the LICENSE file for details